kwebio/kweb-core/README.md

     Thread.sleep(10000)
 }

-// Here we use an extension method which can be used on any <UL> element to add a list item which will
+// Here we use an extension event which can be used on any <UL> element to add a list item which will
 // delete itself when clicked. fun Element.ULElement.newListItem(text: String) {
     li().apply {